 Available in both print and electronic formats, the Internal Revenue Code and Regulations is also available for free on the internet through the Legal Information Institute at Cornell University Law School, Electronic Code of Federal Regulations (GPO), TaxAlmanac (Intuit), vLex, and Fourmilab.
 Your tax software provider may even provide you with access.

 Both RIA and CCH publish print editions of the Internal Revenue Code.

 Tip: For searching the electronic version of the Code and Regulations: If you're searching for a particular code section and you know the section number ("section 121," for example), also try searching by using the following keyword patterns: 26 USC # or 26 CFR # (for example, "26 USC 121" or "26 CFR 121").
 This keyword pattern can provide better search engine results.

 TheTaxBook is a reference guide to individual and business taxes.
 The deluxe version includes essential information for individuals at the federal and state level and covers rules for C corporations, S corporations, partnerships, and estates.
 The authors provide useful commentary, highlighting practical strategies you can use every day.

 A competing product is Quickfinder.
 The premium version covers 1040 issues, state taxes, partnerships, S corporations, C corporations, estates and trusts, and payroll returns.

-The IRS and the NTIS publish an annual compilation of IRS forms and publications on one handy DVD.
-It's called Publication 1796 and costs $30.
+The IRS and the NTIS publish Publication 1796, an annual compilation of IRS forms and publications on one DVD.
 You can sometimes pick up a copy for free at the IRS Nationwide Tax Forums.
-The DVD includes forms, instructions, and publications for the current year, plus forms and instructions for previous years.
-Also, includes a copy of the Internal Revenue Code and Internal Revenue Bulletins.
+The DVD includes forms, instructions, and publications for the current year, plus forms and instructions for previous years, as well as the Internal Revenue Code and Internal Revenue Bulletins.